kabelwerk/sdk-js/docs/kabelwerk.md

 - **`Kabelwerk.config(opts)`** → Sets the [configuration](#config).
 This method should be called at least once before invoking `Kabelwerk.connect()` in order to set an authentication token.
 - **`Kabelwerk.connect()`** → Establishes connection to the server.
 Usually all event listeners should be already attached when this method is invoked.
-- **`Kabelwerk.createRoom(hubId)`** → Creates a chat room for the connected user and a hub.
+- **`Kabelwerk.createRoom(hubId)`** → Creates a chat room between the connected user and a hub.
 Returns a Promise resolving into an `{id}` object holding the ID of the newly created room.
 This method is intended to be used on the end side.
 - **`Kabelwerk.disconnect()`** → Removes all previously attached event listeners and closes the connection to the server.
 - **`Kabelwerk.getUser()`** → Returns the connected user, as an `{id, key, name}` object.
 - **`Kabelwerk.isConnected()`** → Returns a boolean indicating whether the SDK is currently connected to the server.